AndresMWeber/mdlive-test/README.md

 1. Added as many test cases as I could think of, some boundary tests and tested the examples provided in the instructions.
 1. Deployed to Heroku and set up a persistent MongoDB Database on Atlas

+### Notes
-### Pagination Implementation
+#### Pagination Implementation
 From the challenge description it seemed that this implementation had a few unique characteristics:
-1. It had a nested query string, either in stringified Object form or as a dot notated set of nested query params.
+1. It had a nested query string, some options include a stringified Object form, bracket notated nested query params (e.g. range[by]) and a dot notated set of nested query params (e.g. range.by)
 1. The pagination could start based on finding matches for the start value, not just an index value.

 For the first I chose to write my own query parameter parser that would create an object based on a given key prefix, for example ```?range.by=id&range.start=5``` would become ```{"range": {"by": "id", "start"=5}}```

 For the second I created a helper function ```searchArrayByProperty``` which attempted to find the matches given by the query string start/end parameters within the array.

 Finally for the more traditional sorting I chose to use a switch statement which incorporated ascending and descending functions for both primitive data types we expected.
-This was so our sort/reverse could run in  O(n log n) instead of running through the array twice.
+This was so our sort/reverse could run in ```O(n log n)``` instead of adding another ```O(n)``` to the runtime complexity.

-### Notes
 #### Query Parameter Structure
 I chose to interpret the query as a nested query string in the form of ```?key.subkey=value```.
 This way I was able to parse the query parameters for the key and store all the subkey values in an object.